HDFC cuts home loan rate by 15 bps

 "HDFC reduces its Retail Prime Lending Rate (RPLR) on housing loans, on which its Adjustable Rate Home Loans (ARHL) are benchmarked, by 15 basis points (bps), with effect from April 22, 2020," the company said in a statement.
 The change will benefit all existing HDFC retail home loan customers, it said.

-Rates will range between 7.85 per cent and 8.15 per cent for salaried class.
+New rates will now range between 8.05-8.85 per cent.
 Rates across the banking system have headed south in the last few months, as the RBI and the government work in tandem to propel the slowing economy.
 The RBI last month cut the policy rate by 75 basis points to spur growth amid the COVID-19 crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)